 - 3 years, if you are 71 years old.

 - 2 years, if you are 72 years old or older, or have a diagnosed medical condition that may affect your ability to drive safely.

 - Your license expires on your birthday, but you have up to 60 days after this date to renew, without having to retake the knowledge test.

 The fee for a Class D license is $8 per year.

 Chauffeur's Instruction Permit

-If you are studying for your class D license, you may apply for a chauffeur's instruction permit.
-This permit allows you to practice driving any vehicle that requires a class D license, as long as you are accompanied by someone who has a class D license or CDL valid for that type of vehicle.
-You must be at least 18 years old to receive a chauffeur's instruction permit, and pay a $12 administrative fee.
-The permit is valid for two years and will be added to your existing license after you pass a knowledge test and vision screening.
+If you are studying for your Class D IA driver's license, you may apply for a chauffeur's instruction permit.
+This permit allows you to practice driving any vehicle that requires a Class D license, as long as you are accompanied by someone who has a Class D license or CDL valid for that type of vehicle.
+You must be at least 18 years old to receive a chauffeur's instruction permit.

 Related ContentRecommended ArticlesOther Topics in This Section